Apink

+Apink (Korean: 에이핑크; RR: Eipingkeu; エーピンク) is a South Korean girl group formed in 2011, currently consists of five members: Chorong, Bomi, Eunji, Namjoo, and Hayoung.
+Originally a septet, Yookyung left in 2013 to pursue her education and Naeun left to pursue her acting career in 2022.

+The group debuted on April 19, 2011, with the extended play (EP) Seven Springs of Apink.

 Since their debut, Apink has won awards at shows such as the Golden Disc Awards, the Seoul Music Awards and the Mnet Asian Music Awards.
 Their first music program win was on M Countdown on January 5, 2012, for "My My" from their second EP Snow Pink.
 To date, Apink has released nine Korean EPs, five Korean studio albums, and three Japanese studio albums.

-On April 29, 2021, Play M Entertainment officially announced that Naeun had left the agency following the expiration of her exclusive contract, while the other five members of Apink had renewed their contracts with the agency.
-She remained a member of Apink until April 8, 2022, before withdrawing from the group.

 History

 Pre-debut

-In February 2011, A Cube Entertainment announced the first trainee for new girl group Apink was Son Na-eun, who featured in Beast's "Soom" (숨; "Breath"), "Beautiful" and "Niga Jeil Joha" (니가 제일 좋아; "I Like You the Best") music videos in late 2010.
+In February 2011, A Cube Entertainment (formerly Play M Entertainment and Plan A Entertainment) announced the first trainee for new girl group Apink was Son Na-eun, who featured in Beast's "Soom" (숨; "Breath"), "Beautiful" and "Niga Jeil Joha" (니가 제일 좋아; "I Like You the Best") music videos in late 2010.
 Park Cho-rong, who appeared at the end of Beast's "Shock" Japanese music video, joined next, as the group's leader.
 A Cube announced Oh Ha-young as the third member.
-In March, Jeong Eun-ji was introduced as the fourth member on A Cube's Twitter account through a video of her singing a rendition of Jennifer Hudson's "Love You I Do".
+In March, Jung Eun-ji was introduced as the fourth member on A Cube's Twitter account through a video of her singing a rendition of Jennifer Hudson's "Love You I Do".
 Hong Yoo-kyung was similarly announced through an online video where she was playing the piano.
 The last two members, Yoon Bo-mi and Kim Nam-joo, were introduced through the group's reality show, Apink News.

 Prior to the group's debut, the documentary Apink News aired on the Korean cable channel Trend E. The show chronicled the launch process of Apink.
 The episodes were hosted by various celebrities, including G.NA, Mario, MBLAQ's Seung Ho and G.O, Beast, 4Minute, 2AM's Jinwoon, and Secret's Sunhwa and Hyoseong.
 The week before Apink's official debut, they released their first television commercial for Ceylon Tea.